iambandirakesh/NamasteJavascript/JSAdd.md

 ### 1.Object:

-- Any entity that has state and behavior is known as an object.
+- An entity that has state and behavior is known as an object.
 - For example, a chair, pen, table, keyboard, bike, etc. It can be physical or logical.
 - An Object can be defined as an instance of a class.